Mak2006/spring-labs/General/Java Lambdas.md

 7. Salient points
     1. **No explicit call** - since we are not defining any function explicity, we are able to omit the call to it.
     2.  **Arg types**  - They can be provided or compiler infers them.
 If only one arg is there, the brackets may be omitted. `var` keyword can be used in Java 11.
+    3.  **Functional interface inference** The compiler uses the surrounding context to infer the interface of the function being defined.
 8. Examples
 `(int x, int y) -> x + y`
 ` () -> "Java 8"`